Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 20 Dec 2017

-Food that’s in season not only tastes better, but contains nutrients that suit the body’s needs for that particular time of the year.
-During the cold weather, the immune system needs more support to keep the body safe and certain vegetables warms one up.
-Listed here are some of the best vegetables that are available in abundance and that can be enjoyed during the cold season.
+Food that’s in season not only tastes better but contains nutrients that suit the body’s needs for that particular time of the year.
+During the cold weather, the immune system needs more support to keep the body safe & certain vegetables warm one up.
+Listed here are some of the best vegetables that are available in abundance & that can be enjoyed during the cold season.

 Fenugreek Leaves

 Fenugreek leaves are one of the healthiest foods available.
-They are rich sources of vitamins A, B, B3, C, E, potassium, phytoestrogen and proteins.
-These leaves can be added to soups, vegetables, thepla and rice.
+They are rich sources of vitamins A, B, B3, C, E, potassium, phytoestrogen & proteins.
+These leaves can be added to soups, vegetables, thepla & rice.

 Health Benefits